-2016 Rain Barrel Program Annual Report (Appendix E.II.A)
+2017 Rain Barrel Program Annual Report (Appendix E.II.A)

-Enhanced Rain Barrel Program
+Rain Barrel Program

 In May 2015, the District revised and expanded the rain barrel distribution program that offered free rain barrels to Cook County residents and organizations to increase the number of barrels disseminated.
-(See revised Rain Barrel Policy Program on the enclosed CD.)
-The District delivered free rain barrels through three distribution networks: municipalities; campustype facilities; and non-government organizations, planning groups, or community groups.
+The District delivered free rain barrels through three distribution networks: municipalities; campus-type facilities; and non-government organizations, planning groups, or community groups.
 This free program continued through 2016 and ended on December 31, 2016.

-To participate in this free program, municipalities were required to sign an Intergovernmental Agreement (IGA) with the District.
-Once registered, residents living in those municipalities were able to order up to four 55-gallon rain barrels per household.
-The barrels were offered in blue, black, terra cotta and gray and were delivered directly to residents' homes.
-In 2016, 88 municipalities were enrolled as partners.
-(See complete list of participants and a template for an IGA Rain Barrel Agreement on the enclosed CD.)
+To participate in this free program, municipalities were required to sign an Intergovernmental Agreement (IGA) with the District and non-governmental organizations, planning groups, or community groups throughout Cook County were required to sign a Memorandum of Understanding.
+During the free program, a total of 88 municipalities and 23 organizations were enrolled as partners.
+Since the free program concluded, the District began selling rain barrels to Cook County residents at cost (\$45.78 per rain barrel) via mwrd.org.